This post may contain affiliate links via Amazon's affiliate advertising program. See privacy policy

 Ingredients

-- 1/2 medium red onion finely chopped
+- ½ medium red onion finely chopped

 - 1 small red bell pepper finely chopped

-- 1 jalapeno seeded and finely chopped
+- 1 medium jalapeno seeded and finely chopped

 - 1 apple diced

-- 1 tbsp fresh cilantro leaves chopped
+- 1 tablespoon fresh cilantro leaves chopped

-- 2 tbsp unseasoned rice wine vinegar
+- 2 tablespoon unseasoned rice wine vinegar

 - 1 medium lime juiced

-- 2 tbsp olive oil
+- 2 tablespoon olive oil

-- Combine the first 6 ingredients in a bowl.
+- Combine the salad ingredients in a large bowl.

-- In a separate small bowl, whisk together the rice wine vinegar, lime juice, olive oil, sugar, and salt and pepper.
+- In a separate small bowl, whisk together the rice wine vinegar, lime juice, olive oil, and salt and pepper.

 Notes